Analysis | What you need to know about the Republican National Convention

 Where is it?

 A mix of places.
-A smaller gathering of party officials and delegates will meet at a convention center in Charlotte to renominate Trump, which will happen on Monday.
-But he will be several states away, in D.C.
+A smaller gathering of party officials and delegates will meet at a convention center in Charlotte to renominate Trump, on Monday.
+But he will be several states away, in Washington, D.C.
 Trump says he will probably deliver his Thursday night acceptance speech from the White House.
-Vice President Pence is expected to speak from Fort McHenry in Maryland.
+Pence is expected to speak from Fort McHenry in Maryland.

-When Republicans were worried coronavirus-related restrictions would keep them from having large in-person events, they said they were moving to a city in another swing state, Jacksonville, Fla., but later canceled events there as well when coronavirus cases rose.
+When Republicans were worried that coronavirus-related restrictions would keep them from having large in-person events, they said they were moving to a city in another swing state, Jacksonville, Fla.
+But they later canceled events there as well when coronavirus cases rose.

+Still, the New York Times reports that many speakers, wherever they are, will address a live audience.

 Who will speak?